¡Qué Chimba! 79 Cool Colombian Slang Words You’ve Gotta Know

 Parir means “to give birth.”
 Mal means “bad” or “wrong.”
 And malparido technically translates to, “given birth to the wrong way.”

-I would say it’s the equivalent to “bastard,” so try not to say this word unless it’s dire.
+I would say it’s the equivalent of “bastard,” so try not to say this word unless it’s dire.

 78. ¡La Cagué!